Theo Ratliff: NBA career

 Ratliff was selected with the 18th overall pick in the 1995 NBA draft by the Detroit Pistons, for whom he played 2½ seasons.
 In December 1997, Ratliff alongside teammate Aaron McKie, were traded to the Philadelphia 76ers in exchange for Eric Montross and Jerry Stackhouse.
 In Detroit, Ratliff had played mostly off the bench; Sixers first year coach Larry Brown immediately inserted Ratliff into his starting lineup and Ratliff's usage and production went up.
 On March 22, 1998, Ratliff scored a career-high 27 points during a 108–90 loss against the Boston Celtics.

 In his first full season in Philadelphia, Ratliff posted 11.2 points, 8.1 rebounds and 3.0 blocks per game, while being named to the NBA All-Defensive Second Team.
 Alongside McKie, Eric Snow and Allen Iverson, they helped lead Philadelphia to the playoffs for the first time in eight years, where they would win the opening series against the Orlando Magic before falling to the Indiana Pacers in the second round of the playoffs.

 The following season, Ratliff only played 57 games due to a stress fracture in his left ankle, but averaged 11.9 points, 7.6 rebounds and 3.0 blocks per game to help the Sixers back to the playoffs, where they would again lose to the Indiana Pacers in the second round.

 Ratliff was voted to his first All-Star Game in 2001, averaging 12.4 points, 8.3 rebounds, and a league-leading 3.7 blocks per game.
 Ratliff however was injured just prior to the All Star game and unable to play, instead requiring season-ending surgery.
 On February 22, Ratliff was traded to the Atlanta Hawks with Toni Kukoč, Nazr Mohammed, and Pepe Sánchez for Roshown McLeod and Dikembe Mutombo.

-Though a fan favorite in Philadelphia and arguably a better fit for the team than Mutombo, Larry Brown decided to move forward with the trade once it was determined Ratliff would not be back in time for the playoffs.
+Though a fan favorite in Philadelphia, Larry Brown decided to move forward with the trade once it was determined Ratliff would not be back in time for the playoffs.
 The 2000–01 Sixers would eventually make it to that season's NBA Finals after starting 36–14 with Ratliff and finishing 15–11 with Mutombo in his place.

 Ratliff played just three games due to a hip injury the following season.
 Coming off back-to-back season ending injuries, Ratliff responded by averaging 8.7 points, 7.5 rebounds and a league-leading 3.2 blocks in 81 games during the 2002–03 season.